HubSpot has a way of getting bigger. What starts out as a marketing system soon becomes woven into the very fabric of your business.

 At IMPACT, our clients come to us with a variety of levels of HubSpot expertise, from expert to novice.
 But regardless of where they start, many soon begin looking to hire that single HubSpot authority who can help their entire company use the platform better.

 After all, HubSpot is a big investment that can touch all corners of your business.
 You want to be sure you’re getting your money’s worth.

-The process of hiring a HubSpot specialist is unfamiliar to most business leaders.
+The process of hiring a HubSpot admin is unfamiliar to most business leaders.
 You’re looking for someone with technical expertise, a growth mindset, and the ability to work between teams.
 This person will likely need to do things you can’t do yourself — and they will be the only one in this role at your company.

-A HubSpot specialist could be called a HubSpot specialist, an operations manager, a revenue operations specialist, or something else entirely.
+A HubSpot admin could be called a HubSpot specialist, an operations manager, a revenue operations specialist, or something else entirely.
 Titles like “operations manager” are an important indicator that this person is not a marketer, per se.

-HubSpot expert Carina Duffy advises her clients to not think of their HubSpot specialist as a digital marketer.
+HubSpot expert Carina Duffy advises her clients to not think of their HubSpot admin as a digital marketer.
 “This person should really understand databases and how the CRM is structured,” she says.
 “They need to manage the CRM to enable all of the teams to use it to its fullest potential.”

 This might look different at each business, but this role could include:

 Creating dashboards to show a high-level overview of organization initiatives

 Solving team questions and troubleshooting HubSpot challenges

 Email campaign set up and analysis